Facebook Ads Starter Pack for Print-On-Demand 2021

 - Number of clicks to your link

 If your test campaign can achieve 2 out of 3 criteria, then congratulations because you already have a winning ad campaign.

 A conversion ad campaign is an ad objective that you can set up, by choosing the “Conversion” goal while setting up your Facebook ad.

-With conversion campaign, you can set up the audience and content similar to the previous test PPE campaign.
-But if you want to use video content instead of just images, that’s also possible for conversion ad campaign.
-You can set up conversion activity as "Add to cart", "Check out", or "Purchase" as main target.
-This allows you to track and to raise the possibility of targeting right audience.
+With the conversion campaign, you can set up the audience and content similar to the previous test PPE campaign.
+But if you want to use video content instead of just images, that’s also possible for the conversion ad campaign.
+You can set up conversion activity as "Add to cart", "Check out", or "Purchase" as the main target.
+This allows you to track and raise the possibility of targeting the right audience.

 How to test a conversion ad campaign?

-Once your ad is assessed as well-performed, you can raise budget for this ad.
-But don’t raise an extreme high budget all of sudden, it is recommended that you can increase budget up to 30% of the current budget which your ad is having.
+Once your ad is assessed as well-performed, you can raise the budget for this ad.
+But don’t raise an extremely high the budget all of sudden, it is recommended that you can increase budget up to 30% of the current budget which your ad is having.

 Be cautious with Facebook ads policy and changes

 Now, that’s all for a starter pack to help you get going with Facebook advertising.
-Print-on-demand is a potential growing market, and along with this growth, you need to get help from these kind of tools.
-So, don’t miss a thing about latest updates and news with us, join our Global Community to receive more up-to-date information!
+Print-on-demand is a potentially growing market, and along with this growth, you need to get help from these kinds of tools.
+So, don’t miss a thing about the latest updates and news with us, join our Global Community to receive more up-to-date information!

-If you have any request on blog topic, remember that we’re welcome all suggesting topics in the comment section below.
+If you have any requests on blog topics, remember that we’re welcome all suggested topics in the comment section below.